Dave Foster (guitarist): Biography

 Foster released his second solo album, Dreamless, in 2016, again featuring Poortman.
 He played his debut performance as the Dave Foster Band at the Panic Room Weekend in May 2016, alongside Mr So-&-So member Leon Parr and Poortman.
 The band third album, Nocebo, was released in 2019 with some shows being played before COVID-19 stopped them.
 His fourth album Glimmer was released in May 2023.

 In 2020, Foster joined the live band of Big Big Train, as a replacement for Dave Gregory, who left earlier that year.
 Appearing on their albums Common Ground (2021), Welcome To The Planet (2022) and The Likes of Us (2024) and their tours from September 2022.
 He did not tour with the band in August and September 2023 due to commitments to the Steve Rothery band, for those dates he was replaced by Italian guitarist Maria Barbieri.
 He is also not going to tour with the band for US tour dates in March 2024, due to travel costs so the band can have a trumpet player and multi-instrumentalist.
 In June 2024 it was announced that Foster was leaving Big Big Train due to scheduling issues.

+In 2023 Foster joined internationally acclaimed singer songwriter Anneke van Giersbergen on stage at the Night of the Prog festival at Loreley, Germany for a performance of acoustic songs.

 2024 saw the release of the third Dave Foster Band album Maybe They'll Come Back For Us (2024) again featuring vocalist Dinet Poortman and drummer Leon Parr alongside various guests including bassists Mark King (Level 42) and Neil Fairclough (Queen + Adam Lambert) as well as piano players Carly Bryant (ex Big Big Train) and Anthony Hindley (ex Mr. So & So).